Universality for critical heavy-tailed network models: Metric structure of maximal components: Mesoscopic properties: Proofs of Theorems and

 \section{Mesoscopic properties: Proofs of Theorems~\ref{thm:susceptibility}~and~\ref{thm:diam-max}}

-At this moment, we urge the reader to recall the definitions from \eqref{defn:barely-subcrit}, \eqref{defn:susc-w} and \eqref{defn:susc-dist}.
+At this moment, we urge the reader to recall the definitions from \eqref{defn:barely-subcrit}, \eqref{defn:pCli}, \eqref{defn:susc-w}, and \eqref{defn:susc-dist}.
 The configuration model graphs considered in this section will be assumed to have degree sequence $\bld{d}'$ and the vertices have an associated weight sequence $\bld{w}$ such that Assumption~\ref{assumption-w} is satisfied.
-We treat the different terms arising in Theorem~\ref{thm:susceptibility} in different subsections.
+We use the notation $C, C'$ to denote generic positive constants, whose values can be different in different lines.
+The rest of the section is organized as follows.
+In Section~\ref{sec:diameter}, we start by proving the required bound on the diameter in Theorem~\ref{thm:diam-max}.
+In order to deal with the different terms in Theorem~\ref{thm:susceptibility}, we first obtain some moment estimates in Section~\ref{sec:moment-esimates-V}, and these estimates are then used to prove asymptotics of $s_2^\star$ in Section~\ref{sec:s2}.
+The individual component weights are estimated in Section~\ref{sec:barely-subcritical-mass}.
+In Section~\ref{sec:s3}, we prove asymptotics of $s_3^\star$, and finally the mesoscopic typical distance is computed in Section~\ref{sec:meso-dist}.